ruskpr/marketio/README.md

 market.io allows users to register and login to personal accounts to list their items, homes for sale/rent, jobs, and other types of listings to the public.
 This includes the ability to enquire and send private chat messages between each other to negotiate and agree upon transactions.

 ## Project Technologies
-- Backend: SQL Entity Framework Core / SQL design with stored proecdures and LINQ
+- Backend: SQL Entity Framework Core / SQL schema & C# LINQ
-- Frontend: Blazor Web App
+- Frontend: Blazor
-- Web API: ASP.NET Core Web API (to handle REST/HTTP operations, token authentication)
+- Web API: ASP.NET Core Web API (to handle REST/HTTP operations, token authentication, and SQL data manipulation)

 ![plot](./images/listings.png)